o3de/o3de.org/content/docs/atom-guide/dev-guide/shaders/azsl/shader-variants-fallback-key.md

 ---
-linktitle: Shader Variant Options And The Fallback Key
+linkTitle: The Fallback Key
-title: AZSL, Shader Variant Options And The Fallback Key
+title: Shader Variant Options and the Fallback Key
-description: Learn about the design principles and purpose of AZSL Shader Variant Options in the Atom Renderer.
+description: Learn about the fallback key; the array that contains the shader variant options for an Amazon Shading Language (AZSL) shader.
 weight: 100
 ---

-Even though the Shader Variant Options are declared globally, they are actually encoded in a single array of bits as a member variable of **one, and only one** SRG.

-This single array of bits is known as the Fallback Key, and the SRG that owns the Fallback Key is known as the Shader Variant Fallback.
+Shader variant options are declared globally.
+They are encoded in a bit array as a member variable of *one, and only one* shader resource group (SRG).
+This bit array is known as the *fallback key*, and the SRG that owns the fallback key is known as the *shader variant fallback*.

-Two questions arise:
-1. Which SRG is chosen by the compiler to own the Fallback Key?
-2. How many bits long is the Fallback Key?

 ## Which SRG is chosen by the compiler to own the Fallback Key?
 The shader developer is the one who chooses which SRG will own the Fallback Key.
 This is done via the `ShaderVariantFallback` member of the SRG Semantic.